jungjinggg/tech241_ansible/setup_ansible_controller.md

     sudo ansible web -m ping
     ```
 ### If setup correctly, should be able to see the status
-This means if the hosts respond successfully, Ansible will display a success message indicating that the hosts are reachable
+This means if the hosts respond successfully, Ansible will display a success message indicating that the hosts are reachable.

 ![ping status result](images/ping_status.png)

 ## On App and DB VM terminals